learn-co-students/ios-collections-001-prework-ios/README.md

 Navigate to the `FISAppDelegate.h` header file.
 Declare each of these methods, and define them to return `nil` in the `FISAppDelegate.m` implementation file.
 Run the tests and see that most of them fail.

-1. `arrayByAscendingSortingArray:` that takes one `NSArray` argument and returns and `NSArray`.
+1. `arrayBySortingArrayAscending:` that takes one `NSArray` argument and returns and `NSArray`.
-2. `arrayByDescendingSortingArray:` that takes one `NSArray` argument and returns an `NSArray`.
+2. `arrayBySortingArrayDescending:` that takes one `NSArray` argument and returns an `NSArray`.
 3. `arrayBySwappingFirstObjectWithLastObjectInArray:` that takes one `NSArray` argument and returns an `NSArray`.
 4. `arrayByReversingArray:` that takes one `NSArray` argument and returns an `NSArray`.
 5. `stringInBasicLeetFromString:` that takes one `NSString` argument and returns an `NSString`.
-6. `bisectArrayAt0:` that takes one `NSArray` argument and returns an `NSArray`.
+6. `splitArrayIntoNegativesAndPositives:` that takes one `NSArray` argument and returns an `NSArray`.
-7. `arrayByFilteringHobbitsFromDictionary:` that takes one `NSDictionary` argument and returns an `NSArray`.
+7. `namesOfHobbitsInDictionary:` that takes one `NSDictionary` argument and returns an `NSArray`.
-8. `arrayByFilteringStringsBeginningWithA:` that takes one `NSArray` argument and returns an `NSArray`.
+8. `stringsBeginningWithAInArray:` that takes one `NSArray` argument and returns an `NSArray`.
-9. `sumOfIntegerNumbersInArray:` that takes one `NSArray` argument and returns an `NSInteger`.
+9. `sumOfIntegersInArray:` that takes one `NSArray` argument and returns an `NSInteger`.
 10. `arrayByPluralizingStringsInArray:` that takes one `NSArray` argument and returns an `NSArray`.
 11. `countsOfWordsInString:` that takes one `NSString` argument and returns an `NSDictionary`.
-12. `dictionaryOfSongsByArtistFromArray:` that takes one `NSArray` argument and returns an `NSDictionary`.
+12. `songsGroupedByArtistFromArray:` that takes one `NSArray` argument and returns an `NSDictionary`.

 Now, write out the method bodies for each method one by one.
 Run the tests each time you finish a method to check your work.
 Reference each of the tests to know what they're expecting.
 Avoid hardcoding the answers to pass the tests directly - the tests are just providing sample data for your methods to handle.

-1. `arrayByAscendingSortingArray:` should return the objects in the submitted array arranged from low to high.
+1. `arrayBySortingArrayAscending:` should return the objects in the submitted array arranged from low to high.

-2. `arrayByDescendingSortingArray:` should return the objects in the submitted array arranged from high to low.
+2. `arrayBySortingArrayDescending:` should return the objects in the submitted array arranged from high to low.

 3. `arrayBySwappingFirstObjectWithLastObjectInArray:` should return an array that's like the submitted array, but with first and last objects switched with each other.